ballerina-platform/module-ballerinax-mysql/mysql-ballerina/Module.md

     If you create a record of type `sql:ConnectionPool` and reuse that in the configuration of multiple clients, for each set of clients that connects to the same database instance with the same set of properties, a shared connection pool will be created.
-The JDBC module example below shows how the global connection pool is used.
+The JDBC module sample below shows how the global connection pool is used.

     ```ballerina
     sql:ConnectionPool connPool = {maxOpenConnections: 5};

-    jdbc:Client|sql:Error dbClient1 =
+    mysql:Client|sql:Error dbClient1 =
                                new (url = "jdbc:mysql://localhost:3306/testdb",
                                connectionPool = connPool);
-    jdbc:Client|sql:Error dbClient2 =
+    mysql:Client|sql:Error dbClient2 =
                                new (url = "jdbc:mysql://localhost:3306/testdb",
                                connectionPool = connPool);
-    jdbc:Client|sql:Error dbClient3 =
+    mysql:Client|sql:Error dbClient3 =
                                new (url = "jdbc:mysql://localhost:3306/testdb",
                                connectionPool = connPool);
     ```